Choosing a Color Palette for Your Project

 The rule works especially well in website design because you can keep your work clean and simple.
 For example, you could use your secondary color as a light background for your page.

 Headers, subheads, and other critical aspects of the design can appear in the primary color.
 Finally, you can use the accent color to add a little panache to buttons or small pieces of text.

 Trending color palettes change constantly.
 Don’t fall too deeply in love with one, because it will change before the year ends.
 Some color palette options expected to trend during 2021 include:

 - Human skin tones.

 - Surreal, eye-popping color combinations.

 Not every product wants a trendy color palette but rather goes for timeless brand colors.
 A client with an established brand, for example, might reject new color palettes that feel contradictory to the personality customers and clients already know.

 Color tools and apps

-Struggling to develop the perfect color palette for your design?
-Plenty of online tools and apps can help you explore creative options that will make your product stand out from the pack no matter if you like pastel, retro, or whatever your color choices are.
+Struggling to develop the perfect color palette for your design project?
+There’s plenty of online tools and apps can help you explore creative options that will make your product stand out from the pack no matter if you like pastel, retro, or whatever your color choices are.

 One of the most popular color scheme generators in recent years, Coolors has tools designed to help you choose colors for websites, smartphone apps, and other products.